stickster/irssi-libnotify/README.txt

 with the other box; firewalls or other non-local routing will probably make it difficult to use this feature.

+If your local machine is a Mac, add the "M" character to the end of the IP address.
+Obviously on Macs you can skip steps 1, 2, and 5.
+The script will use the built-in osascript binary to trigger notifications.
+You still need to make sure your SSH key works from the system on which irssi is running to the Mac you're using locally.

 In the future I'm going to add a feature to provide messages raw over a remotely forwarded port, so you won't need any special key handling or have to worry about firewalls and other such stuff.
 Thanks for